NYUAD-IM/Software-Art-Text/WeeklySchedule.md

     - Do you agree with the (un)conclusions that the author makes about computers and poetry?
 How does your own opinion differ?
 (1-2 paragraphs)
     - What are some ways could you involve the reader in the process of generating your texts?
 (1-2 paragraphs)

 - **Start** working on your Fiction Assignment.
-Be prepared to talk about your idea in class
+Be prepared to talk about your idea in class.

 ### Week 4 (2/10)

+- Assignment idea feedback
+- More text generation techniques
-- Workshop
+- Work session

 ## <a name="week5"></a>Week 5